 Importance of a physician and staff hospital survey

-A hospital-wide survey of physicians and staff members can identify the strengths and weaknesses of communication within your hospital organization.
-It is important to include all workers in the survey process so that a few disgruntled employees cannot skew the results.
+A hospital-wide survey of physicians and staff members can identify the strengths and weaknesses of communication within your organization.
+It is important to include all workers in the survey process.
 A true cross-section of survey respondents is needed to accurately identify any communication problems.

 An employee/staff/physician satisfaction survey can identify specific problems in communication and identify ways to solve them.
 The staff will be more attuned to preventing communication errors when they feel they are being listened to and attempts are made to follow their suggestions for improved communication and patient care.